jazzband/wagtailmenus/README.md

 # What is wagtailmenus?

-It's an extension for torchbox's [Wagtail CMS](https://github.com/torchbox/wagtail) to help you handle multi-level navigation more consistently in your wagtail project.
+It's an extension for torchbox's [Wagtail CMS](https://github.com/torchbox/wagtail) to help you manage complex multi-level navigation and flat menus in a consistent, yet flexible way.

 ## Want to use this in your project?